 If you have children, there are some additional considerations.
 You will not want to give your estate to children who are too young to be able to be responsible.
 You will want to place the assets in trust for the children.
 These assets will technically belong to the children, but someone else, a Trustee, will supervise the allotment of the asset to the beneficiary.
 There will be a stated time period and after that period has expired, the assets that remain in the trust will be distributed outright to the beneficiary or beneficiaries.
 Your will names the desired Trustee as well as an alternate if your first choice is unable to serve.

 Similarly, your will should name an Executor/Personal Representative and his or her alternate.
 The Executor/Personal Representative has the responsibility of making sure that your estate goes to those to whom you have designated.
 There is nothing preventing the Trustee and the Executor/Personal Representative from being the same individuals.
 You need to be confident that anyone who serves is trustworthy and has some common business sense.
 The will should specify, either precisely or in general terms, the duties of the Trustee and the Executor/Personal Representative.
 It is perfectly acceptable for more than one person to serve together in each of those roles.
 These people will be an important factor in the lives of your beneficiaries for years to come.
-You should chose them with great thought and care.
+You should choose them with great thought and care.

 Who SHOULDN’T Receive Your Property

 You may be in a situation where you want to make sure that a certain person does NOT receive anything after you die.
 There may be family members with whom you are not on the best of terms, but who still expect to receive something.
 You can have a very simple provision naming those who will not receive anything if there should be any doubt.
 Your North Charleston will attorney can use non-offensive wording to ensure that your precise wishes will be followed.